Bangkok for Digital Nomads

 The lack of tourism in this area also means that, especially compared to the city centre, Ladprao is not great for getting vegan food.
 So Vegan in the second floor food court of Lotus's is a God-send in that regard as it's pretty cheap, has a huge menu, and can be walked to in less than 20 minutes from Mitt Haus (if you figure-out the route down some side roads, through a hidden gate and across the ground floor of a multi-storey car park).
 You can also get delivery from them on Grab in about 25 minutes.

 There's a desk and chair to work at in the room, with the caveat that they're located directly underneath the air conditioner.
 As I've seen my share of air conditioners leaking in Thailand, I wasn't willing to risk using my laptop on that desk, but maybe give it a shot if you want some excitement while you work.
-I instead typically worked from the bed, but a little from the sofa as well.
+I typically worked in bed instead.

 It's worth noting that there's no way to lock the bedroom door from the inside.
 That was never a problem during my stay, but anyone who knows the code to your room can get in, even when you're inside, so it doesn't feel overly secure.
 I'd prefer if there was a way of securing the door from the inside.